5 Random Pages

 The grounded vessel lies where it came to rest in 1974.

 Reported to have been the subject of a huge dispute between all parties involved, issues such as ownership and insurance were never satisfactorily resolved, and although the wreck lies in relatively shallow waters there has never been any attempt to salvage the remains, which are slowly rusting away in the Clyde.
-About eight metres of the hull lie below sea level, with the starboard side about four metres above, appearing to be small island from some viewpoint.
+About eight metres of the hull lie below sea level, with the starboard side about four metres above, appearing to be a small island from some viewpoints.

-Due to the shallow water water and long presence of the wreck, it is not considered a hazard to navigation.
+Due to the shallow water and long presence of the wreck, it is not considered a hazard to navigation.

 Photographs